vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

    **default:** A default route to the remote endpoint is automatically added when the link comes up (i.e. auto).

+   * auto: A default route is added if no other default route (From any source) already exists.
+   * force: A default route is added after removing *all* existing default routes.
+   * none: No default route is installed.

+.. note:: In all modes except 'none', all default routes using this interface will be removed when the interface is torn down - even manually installed static interface-routes.

 .. cfgcmd:: set interfaces pppoe <interface> idle-timeout <time>